dennisseidel/dennisseidel.github.io/docs/devsecops.md

 ### CLIs

-Implement a CLI for the most important task.
-Use [Cement](https://docs.builtoncement.com/getting-started/beginner-tutorial/part-1-creating-your-first-project) to create CLIs.
+Use a CLI to abstract from complex scripts and simplify repetetive tasks.
+[Cement](https://docs.builtoncement.com/getting-started/beginner-tutorial/part-1-creating-your-first-project) is a framework to create CLIs.
 An sample application can be found [here](#) and support [here](https://github.com/datafolklabs/cement#more-information).

+Getting Started:

+#### Design
+A good general guideline can be found by heroku - [12 Factor CLI Apps](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46). e.g. using flags.
+Important questions are:

+- Do you have a nested CLI?
+I propose to have no more then one level of nesting. e.g. `{yourcliname} {nestedobject} --fag=somesting (poly service --action=create)`
+- Which objects? `service` `web` `platform`
+- Which flags per object? e.g. `--action="create"` `-a="deploy"` `-a=update`

+1. Prerequisits & install
+2. Implementation
+3. Packaging

+A longer getting started is provided by the Clement Page.

 ```bash
 # install